 Clarity is referring to not being in focus and so on; that’s misleading.
-Clarity is giving rise to a mental hologram, so, something rises; and awareness is referring to just a cognitive engagement with other – that in a sense is the same word as “enter.”
+Clarity is giving rise to a mental hologram of some cognitive object, so, something arises; and awareness is referring to just a cognitive engagement with that same cognitive object – which, in Tibetan, is the same word as “enter.”
 And these two are just two ways of describing the same phenomenon.
 When we talk about mind we’re talking about mental activity.
 We’re not talking about the thing that does it.
 So, what is the mental activity in each moment?
 It’s the rise of a mental hologram and cognitive engagement; the same thing from two different points of view; the same activity.

 You can understand this in terms of thinking.
 It’s not that a thought arises and then you think it.
 The arising of a thought and the thinking of a thought are the same thing, isn’t it?
 It’s not that there’s a mental hologram, a sight arises and then you see it.
 How can you see?
 A person arises – so the arising of that mental hologram is what seeing is.
 That is what seeing is and the really interesting thing is that this is happening without there being a separate “me” that is doing it, or that is observing it, or controlling it, or out of control because it can’t control it.